Seven595/ADMReproduce/README.md

 5. Executes the meta-spec and ADM visualization
 7. Processes and visualizes meta-method results
 8. Visualizes individual method results
-9. Outputs a summary of results, including ARI, NMI, and Silhouette coefficient for each method
+9. Outputs a summary of results, including ARI, NMI, CCI, and Silhouette coefficient for each method

 ## Output

 The script generates visualizations for each method and calculates evaluation metrics.
-Results can be accessed through the `ind_result` list, where each element contains:
+Candidate results can be accessed through the `ind_result` list, where each element contains:

 - `plot`: A ggplot object of the visualization
 - `ari`: Adjusted Rand Index